jetbrains-academy/Functional_Programming_Scala/Monads/Either as an Alternative to Exceptions/task.md

-Sometimes you want to know a little more about the reason why a particular function failed.
+Sometimes, you may need additional information to understand why a particular function failed.
 This is why we have multiple types of exceptions: apart from sending a panic signal, we also explain what happened.
 `Option` is not suitable to convey this information, and `Either[A, B]` is used instead.
-An instance of `Either[A, B]` can only contain a value of type `A`, or a value of type `B`, but not simultaneously.
+An instance of `Either[A, B]` can only contain a value of type `A` or a value of type `B`, but not simultaneously.
 This is achieved by `Either` having two subclasses: `Left[A]` and `Right[B]`.
-Every time there is a partial function `def partialFoo(...): B` that throws exceptions and returns type `B`, we can replace it with a total function `def totalFoo(...): Either[A, B]` where `A` describes the possible errors.
+Whenever there is a partial function `def partialFoo(...): B` that throws exceptions and returns type `B`, we can replace it with a total function `def totalFoo(...): Either[A, B]` where `A` describes the possible errors.

-Like `Option`, `Either` is a monad that means it allows chaining of succeeding computations.
+Like `Option`, `Either` is a monad that allows chaining of succeeding computations.
-The convention is that the failure is represented with `Left`, while `Right` wraps the value computed in the case of success.
+The convention is that the failure is represented by `Left`, while `Right` wraps the value computed in the case of success.
 Which subclass to use for which scenario is an arbitrary decision and everything would work the same way if we were to choose differently and reflect the choice in the implementation of `flatMap`.
-However, a useful mnemonic is that `Right` is for cases when everything went *right*.
+However, a useful mnemonic is that `Right` is for cases when everything goes *right*.
-Thus, `identity` wraps the value in the `Right` constructor, and `flatMap` runs the second function only if the first function resulted in `Right`.
+Thus, `identity` wraps the value in the `Right` constructor, and `flatMap` runs the second function only if the first function results in `Right`.
-If an error happens and `Left` appears at any point, then the execution stops and that error is reported.
+If an error occurs and `Left` appears at any point, then the execution stops and the error is reported.
 Take a minute to write the implementations of the two methods on your own.

 Consider a case where you read two numbers from the input stream and divide one by the other.
-This function can fail in two ways: if the user provides a non-numeric input, or if a division-by-zero error occurs.
+This function can fail in two ways: if the user provides a non-numeric input or if a division-by-zero error occurs.
 We can implement this as a sequence of two functions:

 ```scala 3